Kanan-saini/simplequizapp/README.md

 ## ✅ Features

 - 🎯 10 Multiple Choice Questions on Flutter basics
-- 🔲 Stylish square buttons (no default pill buttons)
-- 🎨 Custom color theme (not purple)
+- 🎨 Custom color theme
 - 🧠 Score tracking with result display
 - 🔁 Option to restart the quiz
 - 🗂️ All code written in a single `main.dart` file